MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/optional-features/parse-dashboard.md

 ![](/img/content/dashboard-1.webp)

-With MongoDB Atlas and Parse Dashboard set up, you'll have an almost exact experience to the Moralis-hosted server dashboard:
+With [MongoDB](/web3-data-api/self-hosting-moralis-server/production-environment-setup#use-mongodb-atlas) and Parse Dashboard set up, you'll have an almost exact experience to the **Moralis-hosted-server's database**:

 ![](/img/content/dashboard-2.webp)